ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Recipients.
 Data Holders and Recipient must be registered as accredited entities in the Directory in order for them to participate as members of the CDR Federation.
 The functionality of the Directory will include but will not be limited to:

 - **Management of Identities and Access**: The Directory will allow registered persons, on behalf of Holders and Recipients, to manage the metadata of their associated organisations and systems.
-- **Management of Certificates**: The Directory will faciliate the issuing, management and revocation of digital certificates.
+- **Management of Certificates**: The Directory will facilitate the issuing, management and revocation of digital certificates.
 - **Discoverability and Search**: The Directory will expose APIs and GUIs (Web applications) in order to support metadata queries across Directory entities.

 A full description of the Directory is beyond the scope of this document.